Enjoy a Top End tropical summer holiday

 Sick of the same old family holidays, fighting for a space at the café, a car park and a piece of the beach?

-Does getting away from the maddening crowds over the holidays appeal to you?
+Does getting away from the madding crowds appeal to you?
 I often get asked by interstate family and friends why they should visit the Top End during the wet season.

-The Top End is staggeringly beautiful in the wet season - everything bursts into life and is iridescent green.
+The Top End is staggeringly beautiful at this time of year – everything bursts into life and is iridescent green.
 The sunsets and electrical storms are truly awe-inspiring and witnessing the majestic waterfalls in full flow is something your family will never forget.
 There’s no denying it gets humid and hot although the refreshing rains cool everything down instantly.

-There’s a relaxed vibe around Darwin in the wet, and being the low season there are great deals on flights, accommodation and tours.
+There’s a relaxed vibe around Darwin, and being tropical summer there are great deals on flights, accommodation and tours.
 There’s plenty to do for families: from water slides to the wave lagoon, cuddling crocs to meeting Top End wildlife.

-Here are my top 10 picks for family fun in the wet season.
+Here are my top 10 picks for family fun.